UCT Evergreen Fund

 If you would like to participate in the Alumni & Friends Innovation Network, or be kept informed of developments, please download and return the “Alumni and Donors’ Response Form” (right-hand panel above).

-The fund was significantly activated by the Council decision permitting the investment of 5% of UCT investments in private equity in the form of UCT spin-off companies.
+The fund was significantly activated by the Council decision permitting the investment of a portion of UCT investments in private equity in the form of UCT spin-off companies.
 This injected around R60m into the fund in 2017 and facilitated five investments by the end of 2018 amounting to R34.2m.
 Amounts of up to R6m can be invested in a UCT spin-off company and often this investment is further leveraged through other local and foreign government programs and/or external co-investors.
 Typically, the investment is made in return for equity, although interest-bearing loans are also possible; the key is that a return is required.
 A further R9m was allocated to the Fund in 2019.

 Investment Decisions and Governance